nawazsharif/nsbd_quiz_platform/quiz/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+The frontend communicates with the Laravel API backend located at `/api.quiz`.
+In Docker, API requests are proxied through Next.js using the `/backend` rewrite which targets the `backend` service on the internal network.
+For local non-Docker usage, you can point `NEXT_PUBLIC_API_URL` directly to `http://api.quiz.test/api`.

 ## Learn More